joneser17/Hitori-GUI-Checker/README.md

 - You are not allowed to have two Black squares touching horizontally or vertically (diagonally is ok).
 - Any White square can be reached from any other (i.e. they are connected)

+Data structures/ algorithms used in this project.
+- Matrix
+- Breadth-first search

 Necessary libraries to install.
 -Pygame